-Stefano Morello is a doctoral candidate in English at The Graduate Center, CUNY and a Teaching Fellow at Queens College, CUNY.
-His academic interests include American Studies, pop culture, poetics, and digital humanities.
+Stefano Morello is a doctoral candidate in English at the Graduate Center, CUNY, a Digital Fellow at City College, CUNY, and a Research Fellow in American Literature at the University of Eastern Piedmont (Italy).
+His academic interests include—within the realm of American Studies—pop culture, urban studies, poetics, and digital humanities.
 His dissertation, “Let’s Make a Scene!
 East Bay Punk and Subcultural Worlding,” explores the heterotopic space of the East Bay punk scene, its modes of resistance and (dis-)association, and the clashes between its politics and aesthetics.
-He serves as co-chair of the Graduate Forum of the Italian Association for American Studies (AISNA) and is a founding editor of its journal, JAm It!
-(Journal of American Studies in Italy).
-As a digital humanist, Stefano focuses on archival practices, with a knack for archival pedagogy and public-facing initiatives.
-He created the East Bay Punk Digital Archive, an open access archive of East Bay punk-zines, and worked as a curator and consultant for Lawrence Livermore’s archive.
-He is currently working on a book with architectural historian Kerri Culhane on urban and public health policy responses to poverty and disease at the turn of the 20th century.
-The book is based on “The Lung Block: A New York City Slum and Its Forgotten Italian Immigrant Community,” an exhibit they curated at the Municipal Archives of the City of New York in 2019.
+He is also currently working on a book on cultural, architectural, and public health policy responses to immigration, poverty, and disease on the Lower East Side at the turn of the 20th century.
+The book is based on “The Lung Block: A New York City Slum and Its Forgotten Italian Immigrant Community,” an exhibit he co-curated with architectural historian Kerri Culhane at the Municipal Archives of the City of New York in 2019.